vrtxlabs/qapir/README.md

 # About

-`qapir` is a comprehensive **no-code** framework designed for API testing, providing a user-friendly syntax, integrated reporting, support for complex multi-step scenarios, customizable retries, and test parameterization, among other features.
+`Qapir` (pronounced "K-P-R") is a comprehensive **no-code** framework designed for API testing, providing a user-friendly syntax, integrated reporting, support for complex multi-step scenarios, customizable retries, and test parameterization, among other features.
 As a lightweight binary, `qapir` functions effectively as both a development tool and a test runner, easily integrating